sfxandy/-consul/mgmt_disc.md

   no_log: true
   tags: [always]

-# 4) Only fail if tags REQUIRE GMT and bootstrap isn’t requested
+# 5) Determine if GMT required for this run
 - name: GMT | compute requirement for this run
   set_fact:
     _gmt_required_tags: "{{ consul_gmt_required_tags }}"